‘DWTS’ Season 26 Cast Revealed: Tonya Harding & More Athletes

 Tom Bergeron and Erin Andrews are returning as hosts of the special all-athletes edition of the show.
 This season will be much shorter than the normal 10-week season.
 Season 26 will be just four weeks long!
 The new season will premiere April 30 at 8 p.m.
 ET on ABC.
 Check out the full list of athletes competing below!

-Tonya Harding is with Sasha Farber
+Former Olympic figure skater Tonya Harding is with Sasha Farber

-Kareem Abdul-Jabbar is with Lindsay Arnold
+Retired NBA star Kareem Abdul-Jabbar is with Lindsay Arnold

-Josh Norman is with Sharna Burgess
+Washington Redskins cornerback Josh Norman is with Sharna Burgess

-Adam Rippon is with Jenna Johnson
+Olympic figure skater Adam Rippon is with Jenna Johnson

-Jennie Finch is with Keo Motsepe
+Olympic softball player Jennie Finch is with Keo Motsepe

-Chris Mazdzer is with Witney Carson
+Olympic luger Chris Mazdzer is with Witney Carson

-Jamie Anderson is with Artem Chigvintsev
+Olympic gold medalist/snowboarder Jamie Anderson is with Artem Chigvintsev

-Mirai Nagasu is with Alan Bersten
+Olympic figure skater Mirai Nagasu is with Alan Bersten

-Johnny Damon is with Emma Slater
+Former MLB player Johnny Damon is with Emma Slater